i-like-chip/i-like-chip.github.io/posts/Day-1-Getting-Started.md

 Here's what I did on day 1:

-Made a hollow box using 2 cubes and a difference Boolean modifier.
+Made a hollow box using 2 cuboids and a difference Boolean modifier.
 Used the same method to create a hole using a cylinder.

 ![box](./images/day-1-box.png)

-I ended up remaking the box using planes so I could remove individual walls and the ceiling for easier access.
-This will form the walls, floor, and ceiling of a room on a spaceship.
+I ended up remaking the box using planes so I could remove individual walls and the ceiling for easier access to the interior.
+The planes form the walls, floor, and ceiling of a room on a spaceship.

 <div style="height: 1em"> </div>